remy/remysharp.com/public/blog/notes-on-neptuno.md

 So although the BIOS is in the Next186 binaries directory, you're better off getting a [full SD card image from here](http://www.forofpga.es/viewtopic.php?f=37&t=120#p1580) (the .rar file).
 Write that entire image using a tool like [Etcher](https://www.balena.io/etcher/) and once that's complete, copy the [Next186_SoC.np1](https://github.com/neptuno-fpga/Binaries/tree/main/Computers/Next186_SoC) file into the new SD card.
 Now the with this new SD card the Next186 core can be loaded.

 I did notice that my PS/2 keyboard was not compatible with DOS at all, but I found that a USB keyboard worked fine.
-I suspect in my case however it was the timing of the messages over the PS/2 (having poked around with a logic analyser).

 ### Commodore 64